usyless/twitter-improvements/README.md

 - Auto unspoiler hidden media
 	- For if twitter once again introduces forced spoilers
 - Hide various unnecessary buttons or tabs (such as premium, verified orgs, etc.)
+- Rearrange the buttons on tweets (like, reply, retweet, etc.)
+- Display bookmark button on enlarged image/video view

 - **All of the above are togglable with the extensions settings**
 - Saved Image/Video Reversing
 	- Allows you to upload any image or video saved by this extension and retrieve the original tweet it was saved from.